A mixture transition distribution modeling for higher-order circular Markov processes: Appendix

-\textbf{Proof of Theorem 5.} Since the first- and second-order stationarity results stated by Theorems 1 and 2 together with the definition of the Markov kernel density (\ref{eq:MTD}) and its autocovariance function is absolutely summable such that $\sum_{k=-\infty}^{\infty} |\det \Gamma_k| < \infty$, the process (\ref{eq:MTD}) is strictly stationary and ergodic.
-The strongly consistent result follows from \citep[Theorem 8.7]{douc2014nonlinear}, since Assumption 2(b) and (c) implies that the Markov kernel density defined by (\ref{eq:MTD}) is continuous and its logarithm is bounded above by $\sup_{\bm{\eta}\in\bm{H}}E_{\eta_0}\{\ln (\sum_{i=1}^p a_{i} g(\Theta_t -q_{i0} \Theta_{t-i}; \rho))\} < \infty$. \\ ~ $\square$ \\ \\ ~
+\textbf{Proof of Theorem \ref{th5}} As the first- and second-order stationarity results stated by Theorems 1 and 2 together with the definition of the Markov kernel density (\ref{eq:MTD}) and its autocovariance function is absolutely summable such that $\sum_{k=-\infty}^{\infty} |\det \Gamma_k| < \infty$, the process (\ref{eq:MTD}) is strictly stationary and ergodic.
+The strongly consistent result follows from \citep[Theorem 8.7]{douc2014nonlinear}, as Assumption 2(b) and (c) imply that the Markov kernel density defined by (\ref{eq:MTD}) is continuous and its logarithm is bounded above by $\sup_{\bm{\eta}\in\bm{H}}E_{\eta_0}\{\ln (\sum_{i=1}^p a_{i} g(\Theta_t -q_{i0} \Theta_{t-i}; \rho))\} < \infty$. $\square$ \\ \\ ~

-\textbf{Proof of Theorem 6.} From Assumption 3(b), the continuity of $g(\cdot)$ implies $\sum_{i=1}^p a_{i} g(\theta_t -q_{i0} \theta_{t-i}; \rho)$ is continuous which yields following
+\textbf{Proof of Theorem \ref{th6}} From Assumption 3(b), the continuity of $g(\cdot)$ implies $\sum_{i=1}^p a_{i} g(\theta_t -q_{i0} \theta_{t-i}; \rho)$ is continuous, which yields following

 In addition, we observe the following expansion as

 where $\bm{\eta}_*$ satisfies $\Vert \bm{\eta}_*- \bm{\eta}_0\Vert \leq \Vert \hat{\bm{\eta}}_n- \bm{\eta}_0\Vert $.
 Then we observe

 Using a law of large numbers, we have